Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems

-As a first application, we settle the so-called \emph{homological von Neumann--Day problem} for finitely presented groups: \emph{Do there exist finitely presented, nonamenable groups, all of whose subgroups have vanishing second bounded cohomology (with trivial real coefficients)?} In \cite{scl_pl}, Calegari states a related conjecture which asserts: \emph{If $G$ is a finitely presented, torsion free group with the property that every subgroup has vanishing stable commutator length, then $G$ is amenable.} Applying Theorem \ref{thm:PLPP} to the nonamenable group of piecewise projective homeomorphisms $G_0$ constructed by the second author with Moore \cite{LodhaMoore} disproves the conjecture as well as settles the problem.
+As a first application, we settle a \emph{homological von Neumann--Day problem}: \emph{Do there exist nonamenable groups, all of whose subgroups have vanishing second bounded cohomology (with trivial real coefficients)?} In \cite{scl_pl}, Calegari states a related conjecture which asserts: \emph{If $G$ is a finitely presented, torsion free group with the property that every subgroup has vanishing stable commutator length, then $G$ is amenable.} Applying Theorem \ref{thm:PLPP} to the nonamenable group of piecewise projective homeomorphisms $G_0$ constructed by the second author with Moore \cite{LodhaMoore} disproves the conjecture as well as settles the problem.

-\begin{theorem} There exists a finitely presented (and type $F_\infty$), torsion free, nonamenable group $G_0$ such that for every subgroup $H\leq G_0$, it holds that $\HH_b^2(H;\mathbf{R})=0$. \end{theorem}

-We wish to emphasise that Theorem \ref{thm:PLPP} is a new result even for the special case of all subgroups of Thompson's group $F$.
+We wish to emphasise that Theorem \ref{thm:PLPP} is a new result even for the special case of subgroups of Thompson's group $F$.
 As a consequence, it provides a new obstruction towards the embeddability of a given group in Thompson's group $F$, and more generally in the group of piecewise linear (or piecewise projective) homeomorphisms of the interval (real line).
 The subgroup structure of these groups is very mysterious (see e.g. \cite{subgroups1, subgroups2, subgroups3}), and our theorem provides new insight in this direction.
 We also remark that as corollaries of Theorem \ref{thm:PLPP}, we recover the theorem of Calegari which asserts that $\scl$ vanishes for any group of piecewise linear homeomorphisms of the unit interval \cite{scl_pl}, as well as the Brin--Squier Theorem which asserts that such groups do not contain nonabelian free subgroups \cite{BrinSquier}.
 To our knowledge, these were the only meaningful structural results that were previously known to hold for \emph{all} piecewise linear groups of homeomorphisms of the interval.\\